-The best Spanish wines: eight bottles worth knowing
+The best Spanish wines: our top 10 bottles worth knowing

 We work in the wine industry in the south of Spain.
 We spend a lot of time tasting, visiting bodegas, and talking to winemakers across the country.
 This is the list we’d give a friend who asked us what Spanish wine is actually worth drinking.